foundersandcoders/learn-qunit/README.md

 - helps improve the quality of the code
 - breaks down a problem and code into small manageable pieces that can be reusable in other parts of the application or other   applications all together
-- can prevent future changes from breaking functionality
+- can prevent future changes from breaking functionality.

 ## What is Qunit?